 • Bundled Services — An independent publisher, if an author wants them to, can generally handle everything, from securing an ISBN to layout, printing, etc.

 • Quality – If you do it right, a self-published book can be indistinguishable from a traditionally published book in terms of cover design, layout, and overall appearance

 • Distribution — It can be challenging for a self-published book to get shelf space in book stores

 • Quality — If you put too much trust in some self-publishers and allow them to handle cover design, back cover copy, etc., you may end up with an unprofessional looking book

 • Cost — As mentioned above, prices are coming down, but there is an expense you incur as the author of a self-published book

 Other Things to Think About

-The stigma that all self-published books are low class and inferior is also gone.
+The stigma that all self-published books are low-class and inferior is also gone.
 Today, it’s about content and quality more than how a book was published.
 Also, a self-published book can benefit just as much from book marketing and publicity as a traditionally published title.
 However, some self-publishers are aggressive at upselling additional services.
-Many authors sign on for services such as book marketing and book promotion that can cost more $10,000, and unqualified book publicists sometimes fulfill these services.
+Many authors sign on for book marketing and book promotion services that can cost more than $10,000, and unqualified book publicists sometimes fulfill these services.